QuantEcon/summer_course_2019/README.md

 Monday: Scientific Python

+    * Introduction to the course
-    * Some time to intro course, discuss Python
+    * Discussion of Python
     * NumPy & SciPy
     * Matplotlib
     * Numba